Reliance Industries to build four giga factories in India

 Reliance Industries Limited (RIL) Chairman, Mukesh Ambani has announced that the company will build four giga factories in India.

-Speaking at the 44th annual general meeting (AGM) held earlier today, Ambani made several big announcements highlighting Reliance's foray into new energy business aimed at driving rapid transition to a new era of clean, green, and renewable energy.
+Speaking at the 44th annual general meeting (AGM) held on June 24, Ambani made several big announcements highlighting Reliance's foray into new energy business aimed at driving rapid transition to a new era of clean, green, and renewable energy.

 "Jamnagar [located in Gujarat] was the cradle of our old energy business.
 Jamnagar will also be the cradle of our new energy and new materials business," Ambani said.

 Reliance has started working on developing the Dhirubhai Ambani Green Energy Giga Complex on 5,000 acres in Jamnagar, he added.

 The new facility will be amongst the largest such integrated renewable energy manufacturing facilities in the world, Ambani confirmed.

 Speaking of giga factories, he explained, "Reliance will develop four giga factories which will manufacture and fully integrate all the critical components of the new energy ecosystem."

 As a part of the plan, Reliance will build: an integrated solar photovoltaic module factory to produce solar energy, an advanced energy storage battery factory for the storage of intermittent energy, an electrolyzer factory to produce green hydrogen, and lastly, a fuel cell factory for converting hydrogen into mobile and stationary power.

 "Over the next three years, we will invest over INR 60,000 crores in these initiatives.
 Reliance will thus create and offer a fully integrated, end-to-end renewable energy ecosystem," Ambani added.